 While your own critical assets and Australian CI can be defined, how to secure them is not always clear.
 You need to agree what securing means for your organisation.
 This can only be done by the people who have ultimate responsibility.
 It might involve workgroups but, without commitment and understanding at the executive level, you are unlikely to create a good starting point and, without involvement across the organisation, you won't grasp the breadth and interconnected nature of risks.
-Don't assume that 'Securing Cl' is solely about security, either cyber or physical access.
+Don't assume that 'Securing CI' is solely about security, either cyber or physical access.
 It is tempting, particularly in today's global climate to over-emphasise the risk of attack on infrastructure.
 Neither is it simply about conforming to legislation.
 A risk mitigation model such as PPRR (Prevent / Prepare / Respond / Recover) only works when it is applied to the whole organisation and risks that encompass not only attack but natural disasters and equipment or supply chain failure.
 Securing your critical assets is as much about long-term preparedness and planning as it is about responding to short-term incidents.
 What is Failure?

 Failure is when the following measures of value are not fulfilled: availability; integrity; reliability; safety and confidentiality.
 Imagining what could cause failure of these items is the key to what securing your critical assets and their role in Australia's CI infrastructure means.
 This encompasses every aspect of your business or organisation, from cyber security for IT and Operational Technology (OT), to physical access security.
 Through plant maintenance to supply chain security or flood mitigation.
 Different businesses will have different priorities; a bank might concentrate on IT cyber security, a hospital on OT and backup power.
 Every aspect can affect another, if your power fails then your IT systems fail, if your IT fails your access security may fail.
-This is why the whole business or organisation must be involved in the assessment of what securing your CI means.
+This is why the whole business or organisation must be involved in the assessment of what securing your CI means. - Find out if you are part of Australia's CI or a SoNS - Start to Assess what securing your critical assets might involve - Decide who must be involved - Understand what constitutes a failure Establish leadership

-Establish leadership